ODS Resilience & Health Studies Program

 Program Activities

-Trans-NIH Resilience Working Group
+NIH Resilience Research Working Group

-The Trans-NIH Resilience Working Group was established to facilitate the coordination and harmonization of a resilience research agenda across NIH.
+reslience runners The NIH Resilience Research Working Group was established to facilitate the coordination and harmonization of a resilience research agenda across NIH.
 The group is chaired by LaVerne L. Brown, Ph.D., at ODS.
 Core members include representatives from NIH Institutes, Centers, and Offices (ICOs) with strategic priorities and/or funds dedicated for programs related to resilience.
 ICO representation at the inaugural working group meeting included the National Heart, Lung, and Blood Institute, National Cancer Institute, National Institute of Nursing Research, National Center for Complementary and Integrative Health, National Institute on Minority Health and Health Disparities, and ODS.
 The working group has since expanded to include representation from the National Institute on Aging, National Institute of Mental Health, and Office of Behavioral and Social Sciences Research.
 The group, through collaborations with multiple NIH ICOs, has established an operational definition and conceptual model of resilience.
-These and other resources are available on the Trans-NIH Resilience Working Group webpage.
+These and other resources are available on the NIH Resilience Research Working Group webpage.

 Resilience Research Scientific Interest Group (SIG)

 The Resilience Research SIG, co-chaired by Dr. Brown (ODS) and Ann Berger, M.D.
-(NIH Clinical Center), was established as an extension of the Trans-NIH Resilience Working Group to advance resilience research across NIH and partnering agencies.
+(NIH Clinical Center), was established as an extension of the NIH Resilience Research Working Group to advance resilience research across NIH and partnering agencies.
 The Resilience Research SIG meets monthly to foster communication, collaboration, and the sharing of resources.
 The outcomes from monthly meetings, including shared resources and data, will be collected by the ODS Resilience & Health Studies Program.
 To join the mailing list, please visit the Resilience Research SIG Listserv, then click the “Subscribe or Unsubscribe” link in the right sidebar.

 ODS-Resilience Portfolio Analysis